Coast Guard Air Station San Diego

+CGAS San Diego is co-located with Sector San Diego.
+The air station is physically separated from San Diego International Airport.
+CGAS San Diego had the HU-25 fixed wing aircraft until the entire CG fleet was decommissioned by 2014.
+Since CGAS San Diego does not have a runway, the HU-25 would have cross a busy, six-lane city street (North Harbor Drive) in order to access the runways at San Diego International Airport.
+The CGAS had the ability stop eastbound/westbound traffic with the use of a flashing light hanging over the roadway.
+Today, CGAS San Diego only has rotary winged aircraft.

 History

-Lindbergh Field opened on October 16, 1934, on the Pacific Highway.
-The San Diego International Airport East Terminal opened on March 6, 1967, and the West Terminal opened July 11, 1979.
+Lindbergh Field opened on October 16, 1934, on Pacific Highway.
+San Diego International Airport's East Terminal opened on March 6, 1967, and the West Terminal opened July 11, 1979.
 A new Commuter Terminal opened July 23, 1996.
 It is self-contained, full service facility with four gates used by seven commuter airlines to handle 25,000 passengers each day.
 Construction of the expansion of the West Terminal ended in November, 1997.
 Almost 14 million passengers travel through Lindbergh Field each year.
 The 27 passenger and cargo airlines operate more than 500 flights each day from the runways.

 On December 11, 1935, negotiations between the City of San Diego and the U.S. Government were concluded which provided 23 acre of tideland for the construction of a Coast Guard Air Station adjacent to Lindbergh Field, the municipal airport.
 This project had the strong support of many people and agencies, and particularly the Harbor Commission and Department of San Diego and the Chamber of Commerce.
 The area for this station was deeded to the Coast Guard at no cost, after approval by citizens of San Diego, at a municipal election held in April 1935.

 Construction of the Air Station was undertaken in 1936 with funds provided by the Federal Public Works Administration.
 The M.H.
 Golden Co. was the contractor.
 The area had to be dredged from the bay and filled and brought up to grade level.
 Long piles were driven in the soil at the building sites for stabilization.
 The contract called for one hangar with lean-to, a mess hall, a barracks building, two aprons, a runway to the field, and a small wooden seaplane ramp.
 During and prior to this time a Coast Guard Air Detachment was maintained on Lindbergh Field in one-half of a commercial hangar.
 This detachment was led by Elmer F. Stone after May 21, 1935.
 Stone is one of Coast Guard Aviation's most colorful figures.